Root Sports Northwest: History

 DirecTV was subsequently acquired by AT&T; on July 14, 2017, its sister networks were re-branded as AT&T SportsNet.
 The Mariners chose not to rebrand Root Sports Northwest under the AT&T SportsNet banner, though the channel did adopt AT&T SportsNet's graphics package.

 Ahead of their 2021–22 seasons, Root Sports Northwest acquired the regional rights to both the Portland Trail Blazers of the NBA, and the Seattle Kraken, a new NHL expansion franchise which began play that season.
+On September 30, 2021, Dish Network's carriage agreements for Root Sports Northwest, and AT&T SportsNet Pittsburgh and Rocky Mountain expired.
+Shortly thereafter, DirecTV announced an agreement to carry the channel on its satellite TV service and on DirecTV Stream, its streaming service.

 In October 2021, Root Sports added an overflow channel, known as Root Sports Plus, to avoid scheduling conflicts with the Mariners, Kraken, and Blazers.
 Also that month, Root Sports, along with sister networks AT&T SportsNet Pittsburgh, and AT&T SportsNet Rocky Mountain, was removed from Dish Network satellite and Sling streaming TV services.
+FuboTV added Root Sports Northwest in that month and became the first streaming-only television provider to offer the channel, after neither Hulu nor YouTube TV signed a carriage agreement.

 After the announcement that Warner Bros.
 Discovery (WBD) would leave the regional sports network business in March 2023, Patrick Crumb, Seattle-based president of AT&T SportsNet operations, said that Root Sports would not be affected.
+Comcast told customers on October 10, 2023, that it moved Root Sports Northwest to its highest-priced "Ultimate" tier, angering many sports fans.
+The carrier offered a discounted upgrade fee for six months.
 In December of that year, The Seattle Times reported that the Mariners would acquire full control of Root Sports at the beginning of 2024, and that WBD would no longer produce Mariners telecasts.
+As of December 2023, Comcast had about 1.2 million subscribers in the Mariners' home market, down by 65% from 3.4 million in 2014.